 This is a plot of lateral acceleration, that is, cornering power, not the path of the car like in the previous figures.
 The peaks are between 1.1G to 1.2G and here the car is traversing the slalom at very slightly less than 1 second per cone.
 So this is faster than the time for my Corvette that I stated above.
 I don’t know what kind of surface it was, the temperature, or anything else about the situation where this data was taken.

 You’ll have to trust me but the rest of the data shows steady-state peaks essentially the same as these transient peaks.
 That means that this car was just reaching its maximum lateral-G capability during the slalom.
 Actually, I’d say this car was more than reaching it’s steady-state peak capability, at least turning one direction, because on one side the G-peaks appear to be flattening out.
+If the G-peaks flatten, then it means that the G level has become constant.
 A car turning at a constant G-level is following a circular arc.